rsn870/spectral_ddpm/Readme.md

 Our implementation of the spectrum loss borrows directly from https://github.com/autonomousvision/frequency_bias

-All mitigation codes will be present in diffusion.py please refer to it for more details.
+All mitigation codes are present in diffusion.py please refer to it for more details.
 For a fuller theoretical analysis please refer to the paper.